Role: Immediate past-chair and EMTA Rep to ATDG

 Amar Mashru is a Higher Specialist Trainee in Emergency Medicine and Subspecialty Trainee in Prehospital Emergency Medicine currently based in the South East of England.
 Amar joined EMTA in 2016, co-managing our social media presence and communications.

-Amar is the current EMTA Chair, having taken over from Paul Stewart in July 2019.
+Amar is the immediate past EMTA Chair, having taken over from Paul Stewart in July 2019.
 He also sits on the RCEM PHEM PAG, Environmental SIG and ATDG.
 Amar previously held the role of EMTA Rep to the Training Standards Committee of RCEM.
 He led on our #RestEM Campaign targeting our attitudes and culture towards break, rest and sleep within the specialty.
 In 2017 he co-led our National Conference, #EMTA17, based in London.

 Dale is a ACCS CT2 working at the Royal Preston Hospital.
 He is the current EMTA Secretary focusing on improving EMTA’s internal governance and transparency.
 He has interests in quality improvement, education and leadership and currently represents on the Quality Assurance and Improvement subcommittee, part of the Quality in Emergency Care Committee (QECC).